Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

+We explain the proof in the case on non-exceptional surfaces.
+That is, we assume that $3g+p> 4$, where $g$ and $p$ are the genus and the number of punctures of $\Sigma$, respectively.
+In all exceptional cases, $\calM\calC\calG(\Sigma)$ is a hyperbolic group, and the proof is much easier.

+Associated to $\Sigma$ is its \emph{curve complex} $\cal C$, on which $\calM\calC\calG(\Sigma)$ acts by isometries; pseudo-Anosov elements of $\calM\calC\calG(\Sigma)$ are exactly loxodromic elements with respect to this action.
+Recall that $\mathcal C$ is hyperbolic for all non-exceptional surfaces $\Sigma$ \cite{MM99} and the action of $\calM\calC\calG(\Sigma)$ on $\mathcal C$ is acylindrical \cite{B_acyl} (the WPD property for pseudo-Anosov elements was established earlier in \cite{BF}).
+Thus we obtain (a) by applying Corollary \ref{wpd-he-intr} to the action of the mapping class group on the corresponding curve complex.
+We note that the subgroup $\langle a\rangle $ is not necessarily hyperbolically embedded.
+In fact, Proposition \ref{malnorm-intr} easily implies that no proper infinite subgroup of $E(a)$ is hyperbolically embedded in $\calM\calC\calG(\Sigma)$.
+Further, part (b) follows immediately from Proposition \ref{cor-acyl-intr} (b).
+Finally, part (c) is easy to derive from (a) and Ivanov's trichotomy, stating that every subgroup of a mapping class group is either finite, or reducible, or contains a pseudo-Anosov element \cite{Iva92}.

 A similar result can be proved for the group $Out(F_n)$ of outer automorphisms of a free group.
-Recall that an element $g\in Out(F_n)$ is {\it irreducible with irreducible powers} (or {\it iwip}, for brevity) if none of its powers preserve the conjugacy class of any free factor of $F_n$.
-These automorphisms play the role of pseudo-anosov mapping classes in the usual analogy between mapping class groups and outer automorphism groups of free groups.
-Unfortunately, no canonical analogue of the hyperbolic curve complex is known for outer automorphism groups of free groups.
-However for every iwip $g\in Out(F_n)$, Bestvina and Feighn \cite{BFe} constructed a hyperbolic complex on which $Out(F_n)$ acts so that the element $g$ is loxodromic and satisfies the WPD condition.
-As above, this gives the following.
+Recall that an element $g\in Out(F_n)$ is {\it irreducible with irreducible powers} (or {\it iwip}, for brevity) if none of its non-trivial powers preserve the conjugacy class of a proper free factor of $F_n$.
+These automorphisms play the role of pseudo-Anosov mapping classes in the usual analogy between mapping class groups and $Out(F_n)$.
+As an analogue of the curve complex, we can use the free factor complex \cite{BFe2}, or a specially crafted hyperbolic complex \cite{BFe} on which a given iwip element $g$ acts loxodromically and satisfies the WPD condition.
+Arguing as above, we obtain: